jku-win-dke/AISA-XMI-Mapper/README.md

 				sh:node aixm:TextNameType ;
 				sh:maxCount 1 ;
 			] .
 2. **Connections** to other UML classes are mapped into property shapes with the sh:minCount and sh:maxCount representing the cardinality of the relationship.
 The target class is specified by the sh:class constraint.
 If a role name is provided, this name is used for sh:path.
-Otherwise, the sh:path name is the combination of "the" plus the target class name.
+Otherwise, the sh:path is the combination of "the" plus the target class name.
 There is an exception of mapping connections: association classes.
 If an association class for a connection exists, the property of the UML class targets the association class and not the initial target class.
 Furthermore, the association class has a property added for the connection to the target class.
 Example of a normal connection to the class aixm:City and a connection with an association class to aixm:OrganisationAuthority of aixm:AirportHeliport:

 		aixm:AirportHeliportTimeSlice
 			sh:property [